Abram Azarian (1865-1941)

 The place of Abraham's birth and his age are taken from the information he supplied on his immigration in 1920.
 His death record listed him at age 80 in 1941, which would mean he was born 1861.

 Sebastia, AKA Sepastia and Sevastia, is known in modern Turkey as Sivas.
 Sivas is both a Turkish villayet (province) a sanjak (a subdivision or state of a villayet) and a city in eastern Anatolia.
-The town of Sivas is located at 4, 183 ft above sea lever on the north side of the Kizil (Red) (Kizilamk) River.
+The town of Sivas is located at 4,183 ft above sea level on the north side of the Kizil (Red) (Kizilamk) River.
 The climate in the area includes, short hot summers and long, cold and "harsh' winters.
 Rain and snowfall are minimal and the resulting dry climate causes the area to be predominately steppe or prairie vegetation.

 Robert H. Hewsen in Armenia, A Historical Atlas says,